-In New Orleans, Mardi Gras celebrations are well underway.
+In New Orleans, there is nothing quite like the excitement of Mardi Gras.
 Parades abound, beads line the trees, terraces, and streets, and people in costumes run wild.
 Once you’ve had your fill of Jambalaya, a classic Creole dish of rice, meat, and vegetables, you deserve an equally decadent dessert to keep the party going.
 If you’re looking to round out your Mardi Gras experience, the only answer is a traditional King Cake.

 This year, however, we’re giving you a more portable, yet equally delicious and beautiful update to the classic cake: cupcakes!